mohammadabdalaziz241/Foundation-Models-for-Industrial-Fault-Diagnosis-/README.md

 The exact paired two-sided sign-flip test gives **p = 0.9805**, indicating no systematic full-label difference between S0 and S1.
 The clearest mean S1 advantage occurs at 1% labels, where Macro-4 F1 increases from 0.4803 to 0.5051.

-CWRU is the only domain on which the model does not exceed the chance level.
-At 100% labels, its Macro-F1 is 0.3200 ± 0.0902 for S0 and 0.3234 ± 0.1286 for S1, against a fold-averaged chance floor of 0.3174.
+CWRU is the only domain on which the model remains approximately at the uniform-random chance reference under specimen-disjoint evaluation.
+At 100% labels, its Macro-F1 is 0.3200 ± 0.0902 for S0 and 0.3234 ± 0.1286 for S1, against a fold-averaged uniform-random chance reference of 0.3174.
 Per-class AUC shows the rolling-element fault is ranked well above chance, while the two race faults are ranked at or below it.

 ## Lightweight model